Data Drives Decisions

 The modern world runs on data.
 It is the most significant and valuable commodity on Earth, and is the reason Silicon Valley giants like Facebook and Google are worth hundreds of billions of dollars.
 The core business of these and other tech titans is amassing and consolidating data that can then be sold for use by other companies such as advertisers.
 Amazon’s acquisition of Whole Foods for $13.7 billion a few years ago wasn't just merely a play for grocery dollars.
 It offers the online company a brick-and-mortar presence in which it can explore retail analytics, customer traffic management, and other data driven experiments to gain insights into in-store consumer behavior and decisions that can be transferred to online applications.

 While data is at the heart of business and technology, many organizations are unable to leverage these silos of wealth and make them useful, due to challenges in consolidating and sharing the information.
 Unlocking the power of data is key to creating a competitive advantage and the reason for the rise of chief data officers within organizations.
 A Fortune 1000 company is estimated to generate more than $65 million in additional net income through a mere 10% increase in data accessibility.
 For retailers, big data has the power to increase the operating margins by as much as 60%.
-Currently, less than 0.5% of all data is ever analyzed and used to make decisions, leaving a lot of money on the table.
-It’s no wonder that last year 73% of organizations either had invested in or had plans to invest big data.
+Less than 0.5% of all data is ever analyzed and used to make decisions, leaving a lot of money on the table.
+It’s no wonder that 97.2% of organizations are investing in big data and AI.